Find flights

 You shouldn’t go into a Royal Jordanian flight expecting Emirates or Qatar Airways.
 Things are decidedly less lavish, the service is mostly good but not extraordinary, and the premium cabins quite average.
 Yet that doesn’t mean it’s bad at all, especially when it’s priced accordingly (as it often is).

-The most important thing to note is the 2x2x2 business class on the 787 flights, which mean direct aisle access is not guaranteed.
-However if travelling with a friend or partner, I might even prefer this setup in order to be able to have a chat.
+Important to note: the 2x2x2 business class on the 787 flights means direct aisle access isn’t guaranteed.
+However if travelling with a friend or partner, I might even prefer this setup for chatting.

 Long-haul economy class

-Economy class on Royal Jordanian’s long-haul aircraft is comfortable – as much as economy class can be really.
+Economy class on Royal Jordanian’s long-haul aircraft’s comfortable, as much as economy class can be.
 The 787 Dreamliner economy cabin configured as standard with a 3x3x3 layout does mean a relatively narrow seat, but RJ makes up for this with enough legroom that you don’t feel overly squeezed.

-Tasty hot meals, a full bar, pillows and blankets all make for a comfortable experience on longer flights.
-And of course you can count on a personal entertainment screen with a perfectly acceptable selection of films, series and a good moving map for keeping track of your progress.
+Two tasty hot meals, pillows, blankets and a sleep mask all make for a comfortable experience on longer flights.
+And of course you can count on a personal entertainment screen with hundreds of movies and TV shows, plus a good moving map for keeping track of your progress.

 Long-haul business class